PatrickGlatz/OneButton/README.md

 Arduino OneButton Library
 ===

-Forked from mathertel.
-Adapted to implement also triple click.

 This Arduino libary is improving the usage of a singe button for input.
 It shows how to use an digital input pin with a single pushbutton attached for detecting some of the typical button press events like single clicks, double clicks, triple clicks and long-time pressing.